inunix3/rxpipes/README.md

 | 4  | Thin pipes with rounded corners | ![](screenshots/screenshot_p4.png) |
 | 5  | Double pipes                    | ![](screenshots/screenshot_p5.png) |
 | 6  | Bold pipes                      | ![](screenshots/screenshot_p6.png) |

+## Contribution
+If you have found a problem or have a suggestion, feel free to open an issue or send a pull request.
+I'd appreciate it.

+## License
+The rxpipes project is licensed under the [MIT license](LICENSE.md).